 - Mix it with peanut butter.
 Dogs love peanut butter, are peanuts and peanut butter bad for dogs?
-The one peanut butter you can be sure with (and we strongly recommend) is Ruff Ruff Raw.
+The one peanut butter you can be sure with (and we strongly recommend) is Ruff Ruff Raw on Amazon.
 Aside from being delicious, it’s safe and xylitol-free.

 - Stuff it into fillable toys.
 An awesome playful way to give a banana to your dog is to smash it and put it in fillable toys.
 That way, your pet can enjoy the treat and work to get it.
-We recommend trying that with KONG (a timeless classic) and Frosty Cone Dog Toy.
+We recommend trying that with KONG (a timeless classic) and Frosty Cone Dog Toy on Amazon.